talevy/rallylive/README.md

 # ES Rally Track Config Builder

+The esrally track builder is intended to help with the creation of a `track.json` file that represents a [Rally Track](https://esrally.readthedocs.io/en/stable/track.html).

+Optionally choose a dataset and begin adding operations to benchmark!
-To demo check out: [https://talevy.github.io/rallylive/](https://talevy.github.io/rallylive/)

-Only supports ES >= 7.0-beta1
+To demo check out: [https://talevy.github.io/rallylive/](https://talevy.github.io/rallylive/) Only supports ES >= 7.0-beta1

 ## After exporting